Johan Fredrik Carlsson

 Booklet with 20 drawings made by the artist Lindorm Möllerswärd.
 The motifs are famous profiles in Uppsala, including Herman Baumbach.
 Photo: Anja Szyszkiewicz / Upplandsmuseet.

-Baumbach focused his studies on Latin, German and English and he achieved high grades.
-With a bowler hat, big overcoat and screaky galoshes, Baumbach became a sight in the city.
+Baumbach's studies focused on Latin, German and English and he had high grades.
+With a plum top, a large overcoat and tippy galoshes, Baumbach became a fixture of street life.

 Burial site: 0119-1013